The SEEP Network

 Session Description: Avanza was conceived of as a pilot to test key hypotheses for achieving greater efficiency through automation.
 If successful, Avanza could change the paradigm of credit methodology in microfinance.
 Using new risk analysis tools, it could fundamentally improve how microfinance institutions (MFIs) decided to approve or reject loans, taking the traditional ‘art’ out of lending, and replacing it with an intelligent, scientific, and modern method, powered by data.
 Despite good intentions and high enthusiasm, the market, partner, contract, and pilot design presented challenges from the start.

 RIGOR DERAILED: WHEN THE BEST OF RESEARCH INTENTIONS ARE POTENTIALLY

 Speaker: Kim Wilson, Academic Director, Leadership Program in Financial Inclusion, The Fletcher School, Tufts University

 Session Description: More data always seems like a good idea.
 But what happens when that data might come at a price to the human subjects that provide them?
 This session focuses on a single example of research failure that has possibly happened all too often, even when the intentions of the researchers are good.
-Join us as we sound the depths of disasters in human inquiry.

 NAVIGATING RISK: FACILITATING CONTRACT FARMING IN MARKETS WITH LIMITED PRIVATE SECTOR ACTORS